 Parallel Key = C Minor

 In C Major, there are no sharps or flats, so the Fm Chord is being “borrowed” from C Minor to create a different sound.

 Also known as a luftpause, it is a symbol used in musical notation.
 It directs the performer of the music passage to take a breath or to make a slight pause.
-This pause is normally intended to shorten the duration of the preceding note and not the tempo; in this function it can be thought of as a grace rest.
+This pause is normally intended to shorten the duration of the preceding note and not the tempo; in this function, it can be thought of like a grace rest.
 It is usually indicated by a comma-like symbol.